 Climb the viewing tower and see the confluence of the Murray and Darling Rivers, which, combined, is the fourth largest river system in the world.
-When the Darling is in flow, a surprise awaits – as the two rivers are marked by a distinct colour difference viewable from the tower.
-The Darling is a clay based river, its milky appearance contrasts starkly to that of the mighty Murray.
+When the Darling is in flow, a surprise awaits – as the two rivers are marked by a distinct colour difference visible from the tower.
+The Darling is a clay-based river; its milky appearance contrasts starkly to that of the mighty Murray.
 Truly one of Australia’s iconic ‘must-see’ attractions.

 You can climb up to the viewing tower and look down upon the confluence of the two majestic rivers, take a stroll along the walking track, take advantage of the facilities on offer for a barbecue or picnic or read up on the history of the Darling River in the pictorial informational gazebo.

 There is a playground for the kids to wear out some energy whilst you enjoy the tranquility of the region.

 Disabled AssistanceDisabled access available